Students seated at a seminar with their laptops on a table

 If you're already working in teaching and/or further education, the part-time version of this course is designed for you.

-Choose between studying part-time at one of our partner colleges, or online by distance learning with in-person teaching placements.
-You'll need to carry out teaching hours with an identified subject mentor that includes at least 100 hours of teaching each year, plus 75 non-teaching hours each year.
+Whether you study on campus or online, you'll need to secure your own placement and carry out teaching hours with an identified subject mentor that includes at least 100 hours of teaching each year, plus 75 non-teaching hours each year.

 Our partner college websites have more information for the part-time version of this course: